 Home warranty contracts should only be purchased in very specific circumstances and buyers of these plans should proceed with caution.
 Always read the Limitations of Liability BEFORE purchasing a plan.

 If you do the math, basic plans cost upwards of $500 to $600 per year.
 Each claim that you submit will cost between $50 and $125, depending on your plan.
 In order for a home warranty plan to make sound economic sense, you would need to have yearly repairs that costs between $550 and $975, assuming you only put in three claims a year.

-Furthermore, should you have repairs or claims that are NOT covered or that exceed the Limits of Liability, you will still need to pay the TCF but have no benefit of repair, which will still be out of pocket to you.
-This last scenario, denial of claims, is becoming more and more prevalent in the market.
+Furthermore, should you have repairs or claims that are NOT covered or that exceed the Limits of Liability, you will still need to pay the TCF, but have no benefit of repair, which will still be an out of pocket expense to you.
+Unfortunately, this last scenario, denial of claims, is becoming more and more prevalent in the market.

 - You purchase a plan and never submit a claim

 - You submit a claim that is denied

 - The cost to repair far exceed the home warranty company’s dollar limit per plan term

 We suggest setting aside between $50 and $100 each month for home maintenance repairs.
 According to a report from Home Advisor, homeowners spend an average of $1,105 on annual maintenance.
 More than 30% of homeowners were forced to complete an emergency repair at some point during the year (with emergency repairs costing an average of $1,206).

 Consider Companies that Offer Home Maintenance Service Plans